 How Legal Counsel Could Help Throughout the Case Process

-While attorneys certainly play critical roles in criminal trials, there is a lot one could do to help a defendant even before their case reaches court.
+While criminal defense attorneys certainly play critical roles in Bloomington trials, there is a lot one could do to help a defendant even before their case reaches court.
 Immediately after an arrest, for example, a criminal defense attorney could work to ensure that local law enforcement respects a defendant’s constitutional rights and speak on the defendant’s behalf during questioning, in order to keep them from inadvertently incriminating themselves or harming their case through a poorly phrased statement.

 Professional representation is also key during pre-trial proceedings, as a lawyer may be able to argue for much more favorable bail terms and potentially even negotiate a plea bargain.
-Finally, with regard to the actual trial, having a skilled legal representative help with the discovery and jury selection processes can put a defendant in a much better position to effectively argue their case.
+Finally, with regard to the actual trial, having a seasoned legal representative help with the discovery and jury selection processes can put a defendant in a much better position to effectively argue their case.

 Talk to a Bloomington Criminal Defense Attorney Today